MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2-smart-camera.md

 To learn more, refer to [Surface Hub update history](surface-hub-update-history.md).

 > [!NOTE]
-> No additional updates are required for Surface Hubs that have been migrated to run Windows 10 or Windows 11 Pro/Enterprise.
+> No additional updates are required for Surface Hubs  migrated to run Windows 10 or Windows 11 Pro/Enterprise.

 ## Install smart camera